bartmcleod/three.js/utils/exporters/blender/README.md

 ## Usage

-Activate the Import-Export addon under "User Preferences" > "Addons" and then use the regular Import and Export menu within Blender, select `Three.js (js)`.
+Use the regular Import and Export menu within Blender, select `Three.js (js)`.